 POA Laws Vary

-If you become incapable of conducting your own affairs, even without a POA, close family members (i.e. spouse, parents, adult children) may be permitted to make and communicate healthcare decisions.
-But if there isn't a plan in place, an expensive and time-consuming court application for permission to step in and manage your finances and/or personal care may be required.
+If you ever become incapable of making your own healthcare decisions, close family members (i.e. spouse, parents, adult children) may be permitted to make healthcare decisions on your behalf, even without a POA for personal care.
+But without these documents, your family may face an expensive and time-consuming court process to obtain permission to act on your behalf regarding your finances and/or personal care.

 Risk of Fraud

 Even though presenting a POA for property should be sufficient for the person(s) you designated as your attorney to manage your finances on your behalf, your attorney shouldn't be surprised if the procedures for accepting the POA vary from one financial institution to another.
 Because of the risk of fraud, each financial institution is trying to control their own risk and protect their clients' assets, and may have slightly different procedures.